thuchula6792/uq-vae/README.md

   input/output system.
 * The design philosophy underlying my input/output system is based on the clear separation of the project and the neural network.
 Indeed:
-    * The script in `/projects/utils_project/` oversee the importation and preparation for optimization the project specific objects.
+    * The scripts in `/projects/utils_project/` oversee the importation and preparation of the project specific objects for optimization.
     * The scripts in `/src/` oversee the optimization and exportation of a neural network.
 These scripts are agnostic to the project; they maintain an arbitrary view of the project specific objects.
-* However, there is no need to use my input/output system; you can use your own input/output codes so long as the appropriate calls to the neural networks in `/src/neural_networks/` and optimization routines in `/src/optimize/` are implemented.
+* However, there is no need to use my input/output system.
+You can use your own input/output codes so long as the appropriate calls to the neural networks in `/src/neural_networks/` and optimization routines in `/src/optimize/` are implemented.
-* For an illustrative example, see the test cases in `/codes/projects/test_/`.
-To run this, use any of the training drivers in `/codes/projects/test_/training_.py`.
-You may have to first generate the training and testing data using `/codes/projects/test_/data_generator/generate_data.py`.
+* For an illustrative example, see the test cases in `/projects/test_/`.
+To run these tests, use any of the training drivers in `/projects/test_/training_.py`.
+You may have to first generate the training and testing data using `/projects/test_/data_generator/generate_data.py`.

 ## src:
 * `file_paths_.py`:                     Class containing file paths for neural